LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Experimental Results

-Table \ref{table:PointNet} indicates the point cloud classification accuracy of the proposed defenses and other defense strategies on various attacks.
+Tables \ref{table:PointNet} to \ref{table:ShapeNet in PointNet} illustrate the point cloud classification accuracy of the proposed defenses and other defense strategies on various attacks.
 The classification accuracy of defenses is shown as a percentage of the correctly classified test point clouds.
 A higher classification accuracy in the victim model indicates that the defense is more effective.

-According to the results shown in Table \ref{table:PointNet}, the three SRS, SOR, and DUP-NET defenses work well on point add (add-CD, add-HD) and point shift (Shift-L2) attacks.
-Due to their mechanism, these defenses can eliminate out-surface perturbation points well.

-On the other hand, KNN attack can keep the perturbation points almost on the surface and reduces the accuracy of these defenses.
+According to the results shown in Tables \ref{table:PointNet} to \ref{table:ShapeNet in PointNet}, the three SRS, SOR, and DUP-NET defenses are effective against point add (add-CD, add-HD) and point shift (Shift-L2) attacks.
+The mechanism of these defenses allows them to eliminate out-surface perturbation points effectively.
+In this regard, KNN reduces the accuracy of these defenses as an On-surface perturbation attack (which keeps the perturbation points almost on the surface).
 Nevertheless, accuracy of defenses still makes sense.
 The problem occurs when there is a point drop attack and no point to remove.
 In such attacks, the model accuracy decreases sharply; however, DUP-NET has improved the performance by combining SOR and UPSampler networks by around 4\%.
-But, because upsampler increases points close to the input points, the defense cannot resist when the number of dropped points becomes too large.
-The proposed defense methods can improve the accuracies on add, shift, and drop attacks.
-On the other hand, If-Defense combines SOR and resamples points from the mesh.
-It also defines in another attempt, two loss functions that preserve point geometry and point distribution on the surface to improve the accuracy in drop and other attacks.
-Compared to IF-Defense, the proposed method improves the model accuracy by an average of about 2\% on attacks listed in Table \ref{table:PointNet}.
+But, because upsampling increases the number of points that are close to the input points, the defense method cannot resist when the number of dropped points becomes too large.
+Consequently, the add, shift, and drop attacks can be improved with the proposed defense methods.
+If-Defense combines SOR and resamples points from a mesh.
+Also, in order to improve the accuracy of drop attacks and other attacks on the surface, it defines two loss functions to preserve the point geometry and point distribution on the surface.
+Compared to IF-Defense, the proposed method improves the model accuracy by an average of 2\% on attacks, as shown in Table \ref{table:PointNet}.